 Designed for Carnegie Mellon’s 2012 Spring Carnival, Krusty Kitchen is a Spongebob-inspired tangible interaction game in which players follow onscreen recipes by assembling wooden blocks resembling deep-sea ingredients.
-Krusty Kitchen was a part of Sigma Phi Epsilon fraternity’s 2012 Spongebob Squarepants-themed carnival booth, which is a two story wooden structure designed and built by students.
-Curious?
-You can read more about Sigma Phi Epsilon’s booth program here.
+This two-story wooden structure designed and built by students brings the zany-ness of Spongebob to life!

 Working inside of an existing design style and the wider context of the Spongebob universe presents an opportunity to work in a vibrant and exciting color palette that evokes strong associations with the television show.
 As booths are frequented by area families (especially those with children), the booth game needs to be accessible to children as young as five.